hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## What Does "Replica: 1 has no owner" Mean?

-When you start more nodes after the first one is started, you will see `replica: 1 has no owner` entry in the newly started node's log.
+When you start more members after the first one is started, you will see `replica: 1 has no owner` entry in the newly started member's log.
 There is no need to worry about it since it refers to a transitory state.
 It only means the replica partition is not ready/assigned yet and eventually it will be.